ashiqsayyad/kubernetes/README.md

    It will run nginx:latest image.Nginx displays the file index.html which is located at /usr/share/nginx/html/index.html which is updated by initContainers

    To run the service from your development machine, use port forward  using below command

+  kubectl port-forward svc/url-shortner-ask-url-shortner <local-machine-port where you want port to be forwarded>:<service-port where svc is running> -n ask-url-shortner

+  kubectl port-forward svc/url-shortner-ask-url-shortner 8089:8080 -n ask-url-shortner

+  8080 is the port where my kubernetes svc is running and 8089 is the port where local port forwarding will happen http://localhost:8089/hello

    kubectl port-forward svc/myservice 8080:80